ariga/atlas/doc/md/guides/migration-tools/golang-migrate.md

 1_init.up.sql h1:kOM+4u8UsYvvjQMFYAo2hDv5rbx3Mdbh9GvhmbpS0Ig=
 ```

-## Convert you migrations directory to an Atlas schema file
+## Convert your migrations directory to an Atlas schema file

 With Atlas, users can describe their desired schema using an [HCL-based configuration language](https://atlasgo.io/atlas-schema/sql-resources).
 As a new user coming from an existing project, you may not want to learn this new language and